isabella232/presence-calling-android/README.md

         }
     });

-Now that you're prepared to accept incoming calls, you should let your users actually make calls!
+Now that you're prepared to accept incoming calls, you should let your users actually make calls.

     //in onResume
     usersListView.setOnItemClickListener(new AdapterView.OnItemClickListener() {